-Several factors can influence sperm count, and it’s essential to be aware of these potential contributors to male infertility.
+Several factors can influence rich foods to boost sperm count, and it’s essential to be aware of these potential contributors to male infertility.
 Some of the key factors include:

 a.
 Lifestyle Habits: Unhealthy lifestyle choices such as smoking, excessive alcohol consumption, drug use, and sedentary behavior can negatively impact sperm count.